ajaygunalan/mycobot_ros2/README.md

      ```bash
      sudo apt-get update && sudo apt-get install -y mongodb-org
      ```
    - Install MoveIt Task Constructor packages.
 For ROS 2 Jazzy (Rolling), you may build from source.
-(In the tutorial, a specific commit was used ([How to Set Up the MoveIt 2 Task Constructor – ROS 2 Jazzy](https://automaticaddison.com/how-to-set-up-the-moveit-2-task-constructor-ros-2-jazzy/#:~:text=cd%20)).)
+(In the tutorial, a specific commit was used.
 If binary packages are available, you can try:
      ```bash
      sudo apt-get install ros-$ROS_DISTRO-moveit-task-constructor
      ```